RoaraxAli/GreenLeaf/readme.md

 Import the Database Schema:

 Locate the database.sql file in the project root or database folder.
-Import the schema into the greenleaf database using:
+Import the schema into the greenleaf database:
-phpMyAdmin: Use the "Import" tab to upload database.sql.
+Using phpMyAdmin: Navigate to the "Import" tab and upload database.sql.
-Command Line:mysql -u <username> -p greenleaf < database.sql
+Using Command Line:mysql -u <your_mysql_username> -p greenleaf < database.sql

-This will create tables for users, plants, orders, cart, blogs, reminders, and saved_blogs with appropriate relationships.
+This creates tables for users, plants, orders, cart, blogs, reminders, and saved_blogs with appropriate relationships.

 Configuration
+Update configuration files to ensure proper database connectivity:

-Update Database Configuration:
+Update config.php:

-Open config.php (typically in the config directory or project root) and update the database credentials:<?php define('DB_HOST', 'localhost');
+Locate config.php in the config directory or project root.
+Update the database credentials:<?php define('DB_HOST', 'localhost');
 define('DB_USER', 'your_mysql_username');
 define('DB_PASS', 'your_mysql_password');